blueag8/Photography_Website/README.md

 ## About The Project

-This is the final Project for the Code Instit
+This is the final Project for the Code Institute and the main technologies that will be used include:

 HTML, CSS, JavaScript, Python+Django.
+Relational Database
+Stripe Payments
+Additional Libraries

 Git and GitHub are used for version control,

-Gitpod
+Gitpod IDE
 AWS Cloud9 used for development.

 View [here]